devinlizardi/astro-rankings/README.md

 `/getRanking` sends the rankings JSON object

-`/indun?CharName={CharName}` gets indun info for the day for all characters on that account
+`/indun?CharName={CharName}` gets indun info for the day for all characters on that account add `&region={region}` to specify the region, defaults to NA.
+Regions can be NA/EU/UAE/TH

 ## data-shape(s)